nramenta/flow/README.md

 ### Raw Filter

-By using the `raw` filter on a variable output, the data will *not* be escaped regardless of any `escape` filters or the current autoescape status.
-Note that just like `escape`, you must use it as a filter, using `raw` as a function call will do nothing and will yield `null`.
+By using the `raw` filter on a variable output, the data will **not** be escaped regardless of any `escape` filters or the current autoescape status.
+You must use it as a filter; the `raw` helper is not available as a function.

 ## Controlling Whitespace